ibm-cloud-docs/solution-tutorials/kubernetes-log-analysis-kibana.md

 # Analyze Kubernetes cluster and application logs in Kibana

-This tutorial walks you through creating a cluster, configuring the cluster to send logs to the {site.data.keyword.loganalysisshort}} service, deploying an application to the cluster and then using Kibana to view and analayze logs.
+This tutorial walks you through creating a cluster, configuring the cluster to send logs to the {site.data.keyword.loganalysisshort}} service, deploying an application to the cluster and then using Kibana to view and analyze logs.
 {:shortdesc}

 ## Objectives: